 Known as powder coatings, epoxy paint is found on many household goods like dryers, washers, stoves, and similar white goods.
 Typically, this type of paint is used in more commercial settings.
 With a water clean-up and tough, protective coating, epoxy paint is an excellent option for appliances.
 Likewise, cast iron, cast aluminum, and cast steel are also other metals that work well with this painting application.

 There is an abundance of confusion today from homeowners looking to apply an epoxy coating to their garage floor.

-The term “epoxy paint” came about when epoxy manufactures took notice of the terminology that people were using when searching for epoxy coatings.
+The term “epoxy paint” came about when epoxy manufacturers took notice of the terminology that people were using when searching for epoxy coatings.
 The DIY public was intermixing the term “paint” with “coating”.
-So a marketing decision was made and many well known DIY epoxy flooring manufacturers that you see in home improvement centers decided to brand their products as “epoxy paint” since that is what consumers seemed to be calling it.
+So a marketing decision was made and many well-known DIY epoxy flooring manufacturers that you see in home improvement centers decided to brand their products as “epoxy paint” since that is what consumers seemed to be calling it.

 Epoxy Resin for Repairs

 Because of the strong adhesive properties, many consumers use epoxy resin for the repair and maintenance of their household objects.
 Fragile items like glass, ceramic, and china can be fixed quickly with an epoxy resin, helping secure broken or snapped items to the original piece.
 Likewise, epoxy resin can also be used on many other materials in a similar fashion.
 Wood, metal, latex, or other similar synthetic materials can also be repaired as well.
 By using the epoxy resin over an otherwise fragile piece, you’ll create a thin, tightly formed barrier that attaches securely and holds in place over the years.